-The SDSC has provided guidance on Snorkeling in the BU Snorkeling Standards.
+The SDSC has provided guidance on snorkeling in the BU Snorkeling Standards.

-For general inquiries about Scientific Diving Safety, and for all submissions of Dive Plans, Dive Logs, and other program documentation, the best contact is the DiveSafe email account.
+For general inquiries about Scientific Diving Safety, and for all submissions of Dive Plans, Dive Logs, and other program documentation, please email the DiveSafe.

 Research Occupational Health Program

 Additionally, the Boston University Research Occupational Health Program (ROHP) provides prevention, diagnosis, and treatment for work-related injuries and illnesses for the employees of Boston University in compliance with OSHA, CDC, and other regulatory requirements.
 ROHP can be accessed by visiting the Research Occupational Health Program page, by emailing firstname.lastname@example.org, or by calling 617-414-ROHP (7647).

 For further information on scientific and commercial diving, please visit the following links: